 Doctors of Chiropractic:

-- Deliver expert chiropractic adjustments, manipulation and other manual treatments
+- Deliver expert chiropractic adjustments and other manual care

 - Embody a tradition of caring, effectiveness and patient satisfaction